 - Take profit buy orders are the opposite: buy orders sent when the market price drops below their trigger price, and sell orders are sent when the market price exceeds their trigger price.

-- Trailing stop orders are like stop-losses, but their trigger prices changes as the market moves.
+- Trailing stop orders are like stop-losses, but their trigger prices change as the market moves.

 - IOC orders will only take, and post-only orders will only provide